Help “Daddy Balloon” grow a pepper beard! Fun status science experiment for kids.

 Static electricity is cool.
-It’s a safe and easy way to introduce science play for young kids, using just everyday materials that you already have at home.
-Bumble and I had a lot of fun making our hair stand up straight a few weeks back, and I thought we could extend our static science play further by attempting to ‘pick up’ objects using static electricity alone.
+It’s a safe and easy way to introduce science play for little kids, using just everyday materials that you already have at home.
+My daughter Bumble Bee and I had a lot of fun making our hair stand up straight a few weeks back, and I thought we could extend our static science play further by attempting to ‘pick up’ objects using static electricity alone.

 To help Daddy Balloon grow a stubbly beard, you will need: